- Speaker #0

 - Speaker #1

+Whatever the black book held, whatever those women had been grieving, it had been part of her story from the very beginning.
 And so, as the sun sets over Promise Hill, a piece of the story unfolds.
-Life here, like anywhere, is filled with questions, struggles, and moments of quiet revelation.
-Mira may not have all the answers yet, but each step brings her closer to the truth about herself.
-Maybe you too are facing something that feels uncertain, a past that whispers, or a future that feels unclear.
+Life here, like anywhere, is filled with struggles and moments of quiet revelation.
+Maybe you too are facing something that feels uncertain, a past that whispers or a future that feels unclear.
 But just like Mira, you're not alone.
-Every challenge is an opportunity to learn, to heal, and to trust that the pieces will come together in time.
-Thank you for joining me on this journey.
-Until next time, may you walk in faith, hold on to hope, and remember, there is always more to the story.
-Take it away, Kimberly.
+Every struggle is a chance to learn, to heal and to trust that the pieces of your life will come together in time.
+Thank you for joining us on this journey.
+Until our next chapter, may you walk in faith, hold onto hope, and remember: there's always more to the story Take it away, Kimberlee

 - Speaker #0